 Since many regular appointments are no longer available, you can use the time to establish other routines – and maybe learn something completely new.
 This gives structure to the day, and the brain also gets to do something challenging.

 How about a great game of blackjack?
 Did you know Blackjack is not a game of chance but pure math?
 Several us online casinos are offering this game yet it can be learned like a charm when knowing about its secrets.
+Or if that’s not quite your style you can find some awesome Sydney pottery classes.
 Who knows, if you get good at it you might even see profits during this testing time.

 The largest universities now have a number of online courses in their program.
 And websites have put together a large overview under the motto “Science At Home”, where researchers large and small can learn interesting things.
 These include museums, the Alfred Wegener Institute, the University of Bremen, and many more.